DeepBlueRobotics/training/docs/section-1/setup.md

 We use Git and Github to keep track of and collaborate on code.

 Again, follow the instructions for your respective OS to [get Git here](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git).
+Preferrably, install [Github Desktop](https://desktop.github.com/) for it's ease of use.

 If you do not have a [GitHub](https://github.com) account, create one now.